andrevidela/Research-report/Thesis/index.md

 we can deduce that the meaning of the circle was to represent the head of a stick figure, this time from the front.

-[^1]:	Or assigned to a _binder_.
+## Pattern matching

+## Implicit argument

+## Term/Expression/Value

+[^1]:	We can recover those features by using patterns like "monad" but it is not the topic of this brief introduction

+[^2]:	_Type theory_ is the abstract study of type systems, most often in the context of pure, mathematical, logic.
+When we say “a Type Theory” we mean a specific set of logical rules that can be implemented into a _Type System_

+[^3]:	A list is defined as
+	`` data List a = Nil | Cons a (List a)
+	Which mean a list is either empty (`Nil`) or non-empty (`Cons`) and will contain an element of type `a` and a reference to the tail of the list, which itself might be empty or not.
+It is customary to write the `Cons` case as `::`, and in fact the official implementation uses the symbol `::` instead of the word `Cons`.
+It is also customary to represent the empty list by `[]`.

+[^4]:	Some version of dependent types might be achievable in other programming languages depending on how much the programmer is ready to indulge in arcane knowledge.
+But the core strength of Idris is that dependent types are not arcane, they are an integral part of the typing experience.

+[^5]:	Idris has an interactive mode that allows the pattern matching to be done automatically by hitting a simple key stroke which will generate the code in the snippet automatically.
+This won’t be showcased here, as it is not an Idris development tutorial, but one can read more about it in _Type Driven Development in Idris_ by Edwin Brady.

+[^6]:	Defined as :
+	``data Either a b = Left a | Right b

+[^7]:	This is because we have no information about the type parameter `a`, as we will see later, if we are given more information about how to construct and destructure values, we _can_ implement `copy` and `drop`.

-[^2]:	You will notice that the program asks us to return a value of type `Fun` this is because the goal of this exercise is to have fun.
+[^8]:	You will notice that the program asks us to return a value of type `Fun` this is because the goal of this exercise is to have fun.

+[^9]:	In low level programming, procedure calls require a context change where all the existing variables are stored in long term storage, then the procedure is called, then the result is stored somewhere, and finally the previous context is finally restored.

+[^10]:	This example does not quite work in Idris2 as it stands, we will talk about this topic in the “QTT ergonomics” section.

+[^11]:	Implicit arguments are arguments to function that are not given by the programmer, but rather are filled in by the compiler automatically.
+Implicit arguments are extremely important in dependently-types languages because without them every type signature would be extremely heavy.
+Moreover, since the distinction between types and terms is blurry, the mechanism to infer _types_ is the same as the mechanism to infer _terms_ which is how the compiler can infer which value to insert whenever a function require an implicit argument.

+[^12]:	A _type parameter_ that changes with the values that inhabit the type.
+For example `["a", "b", "c"] : Vect 3 String` has index `3` and a type parameter `String`, because it has 3 elements and the elements are Strings.

-[^3]:	 For the purposes of this example there is no proof that the vector _actually_ contains only copies of `m` but this is an invariant that could be implemented at the type level with a data structure like the following:
+[^13]:	 For the purposes of this example there is no proof that the vector _actually_ contains only copies of `m` but this is an invariant that could be implemented at the type level with a data structure like the following:

 	``data NCopies : (n : Nat) -\> (t : Type) -\> (v : t)-\> Type where
 	``  Empty : NCopies Z t v
 	``  More : (1 v : t) -\> (1 _ : NCopies n t v) -\> NCopies (S n) t v

 	The example given uses `Vect` for brevity and readability, the code quickly becomes unwieldy with equality proofs everywhere, which aren’t the point of the example, nor showcase linear types.

+[^14]:	A Binder associates a value to a name. `let n = 3 in …` _binds_ the value `3` to the name `n`.
+Named arguments are also _binders_.